 Who’s it for: Readers who buy books, use EPUB ebooks, borrow ebooks from the library, or like to read near water.

-The Kobo Aura One boasts a massive 7.8-inch E Ink HD touchscreen.
-It also has 300 PPI resolution, so letters appear as crisp and clean as they do in print.
-Since even ebook reader cast blue light, which can keep you up at night, Kobo offers a night setting you can use to eliminate blue light from the screen.
-When it’s all the way up, the displaytakes on a warm, yellowy hue devoid of blue light.
+The Kobo Forma boasts a massive 8-inch E Ink display with a 300 pixels-per-inch (PPI) resolution.
+Since even ebook readers cast blue light, which can keep you up at night, Kobo created ComfortLight Pro to minimize blue light exposure.
+When it’s all the way up, the display takes on a warm, yellowy hue devoid of blue light.

-You will still prefer the Oasis (see the next entry) if you’re deeply embedded in Amazon’s Kindle ebook system, but if you’re not, the Aura One is objectively a better ebook reader.
+You will still prefer the Oasis (see the next entry) if you’re deeply embedded in Amazon’s Kindle ebook system, but if you’re not, the Kobo Forma is objectively a better ebook reader.
 It stifles blue light, supports more ebook formats, has a larger screen, and has built-in borrowing from your public library.
-Oh, and it costs less.

 How much will it cost: $250-plus

 Why we picked Amazon’s Kindle Oasis (2017)

 The original Kindle Oasis was tough to beat, but the 2017 Kindle Oasis built upon its outstanding features.
 It’s currently the best Kindle available, though it’s also the most expensive.
 So what makes it such a great device?
 Featuring a beautiful 7-inch display, a pixel density of 300 pixels per inch, and well-placed navigation buttons, the Kindle Oasis revels in an excellent design.